 D. Method of Adjusting Contract Rents.
+Contract Method of Adjusting Contract Rents.
 For properties located in a High Cost Area, Over the 20-year term of the HAP contract, contract rents will be adjusted using the processes described in the HUD Section 8 Renewal Policy Guidebook under Option 1A: Mark-Up-To-Market.